The Conservative Case for Organized Labor

 I don’t think that idea necessarily has a partisan bent.
 And I think, for conservatives in particular, as we look out across a modern landscape at the problems in society, at what we have lost, at what we’re trying to address, I think unions perform many of the exact functions that we believe are missing from this society.
 And there are conservative strains of thought that have always recognized this.
 Catholic social teaching has long emphasized worker solidarity in general and the importance of organized labor in particular.

-When Senator Rubio spoke about the idea of having a good capitalism, he spoke about an encyclical from the late 1800s.
+When Senator Rubio spoke about the idea of having a “common good” capitalism, he spoke about an encyclical from the late 1800s.
 And, of course, even in modern times, in the Cold War context, trade unions in Europe — particularly, behind the Iron Curtain — were a vital form of resistance to communism and a big part of what brought it down.

 I feel like there’s a chicken-and-the-egg thing here.
 Or, rather, I think that the American right’s hostility toward organized labor predates organized labor’s alignment with the Democratic Party.
 But I understand that you believe the GOP’s broad outlook on economics is changing.
 In the years since you served on the Romney campaign, do you think social conservatives have grown more conscious of the tension between their communitarian, family-oriented ideal and the libertarian one of unfettered markets?
 Or have there always been “reformicons” shouting heterodox ideas from the sidelines while the party’s corporate and libertarian wings call the plays?